12 Hidden Costs of Taking a Vacation That Nobody Really Talks About

 Some hotels allow guests to park for free, but others charge a fee to leave their car in the lot.
 Check the hotel’s website beforehand to get an idea of what the daily parking fee is.

 If you plan to drive to and leave your car at the airport, expect parking fees there too.
-Be sure to crunch the numbers; it might be less expensive to take a cab to and from the airport.
+Be sure to crunch the numbers; it might be less expensive to take a cab or public transit to and from the airport.

 Airbnb cleaning fees